This site is intended for US residents only.

 Kidneys

-PTH signals the kidneys to keep calcium in your body and helps them convert vitamin D into the active form that works in the body.
+PTH signals the kidneys to keep calcium in your body and helps them activate the vitamin D that works in the body.

 Intestines Icon